Kinoma/SourceDocumentation/kinoma_documentation_template.md

 | Table entry	 | Table entry	  |
 | Table entry	 | Table entry	  |

-When adding a table, remember to also update the numbering of any tables past that point in the document.
+When adding, deleting, or moving a table, remember to also update the numbering of any other affected tables.

 ##Applying the Formats
 This section shows how the aforementioned styles (plus some others) are applied in specific contexts, in subsections with headings like this: